answersLogoWhite

 There are several types of tubes used for blood collection, including EDTA tubes, serum tubes, heparin tubes, and plasma tubes.
 These tubes differ in their purpose and composition.
 EDTA tubes are used for collecting blood for complete blood counts and other hematological tests, containing an anticoagulant called EDTA.
 Serum tubes are used for tests that require serum, such as chemistry tests, and do not contain any anticoagulant.
 Heparin tubes contain the anticoagulant heparin and are used for tests that require plasma, such as coagulation studies.
 Plasma tubes also contain an anticoagulant and are used for tests that require plasma, such as glucose testing.

-What color top tube for HgA1C?
+What color is the blood draw tube for EDTA?